-Did you know the Ministry of Health Drinking Water Standards recommend that you flush a mugful of water from your drinking-water tap each morning before use?
+We recommend that you flush 500ml of water from your drinking-water tap each morning before use.

 This is because all drinking water is plumbosolvent, which means it can dissolve very small amounts of metals if they come into contact with them.

-Upper Hutt, Lower Hutt, Porirua and Wellington drinking water is described as ‘soft’ water, because there is less calcium and magnesium content.
+Upper Hutt, Lower Hutt, Porirua, Wellington and South Wairarapa drinking water is described as ‘soft’ water, because there is less calcium and magnesium content.
 As a generalisation, soft water is deficient of minerals whereas hard water is richer in minerals.
 Soft water is slightly more acidic than hard water, and as a result it dissolves metals more easily/quickly.

 In New Zealand, the plumbing materials/fittings (i.e. your taps) which come in to contact with water are usually the source of heavy metals, such as lead, nickel, cadmium, copper and antimony.

-Although the health risk is negligible, the Ministry of Health drinking water standards recommend that you flush a mugful of water from your drinking-water tap each morning before use.
+Although the health risk is negligible, we recommend that you flush a mugful of water from your drinking-water tap each morning before use.
 This should remove any water that was left in your fittings, and metals that may have dissolved from the plumbing fittings.

 All households are advised to take this precaution, whether they are on public or private water supply.

-How do I tell if my fittings will accumulate traces of metals?
+How do I tell if my fittings will accumulate small traces of metals?

 Typically in New Zealand it’s the older plumbing/fittings, which come in to contact with water that are usually the source of heavy metals, such as lead, nickel, cadmium, copper and antimony.